Rani Gindl invited me to her blog parade and asked a question that sounds simple but goes quite deep when you think about it: What is Selfcare for me?

 What fascinated me as a child and still shapes me today: The traditional doctor never treated just the symptom.
 He saw the person as a whole.
 He was calm, grounded, balanced, and his patients became sustainably healthy.

-The modern doctor, on the other hand, often lives under stress, has little time for patients, and is increasingly dependent on machines.
-This leads to many having less and less trust in their own knowledge.
+The modern physician, on the other hand, often lives under stress, has little time for patients, and is increasingly dependent on machines.
+This leads many to have less and less trust in their own knowledge.

 Pain is not an enemy, but always an alarm bell.

 It is a signal that says: Look!
-Something is wrong here.
+Something is not right here.

 Most people today have so little time for themselves that they no longer perceive these signals or want to quickly drown them out with a powder.

-I have learned that real self-care does not mean treating yourself when you are already exhausted.
-Real self-care means not letting it get that far in the first place.
+I have learned that true Selfcare does not mean treating yourself when you are already exhausted.
+True Selfcare means not letting it get that far in the first place.

 Nourishing what truly nourishes me